cityssm/municipal-github-rankings/README.md

 To motivate us to continuously improve our GitHub presence, the table below shows how [The City of Sault Ste.
-Marie](https://saultstemarie.ca) compares to other Canadian cities that are releasing their open source code on GitHub.
+Marie](https://saultstemarie.ca) compares to other Canadian cities, towns, regions, and counties that are releasing their open source code on GitHub.

 [View the Table](https://cityssm.github.io/municipal-github-rankings)